jacobhenningsson95/SynMfg_Code/README.md

 # Domain Randomization for Object Detection in Manufacturing Applications using Synthetic Data: A Comprehensive Study

-This code is generates synthetic data using domain randomization.
+This code generates synthetic data using domain randomization.
+Models trained only on those synthetic data perform well on real-world data.
+Below are samples of the synthetic data and their real-world counterparts.

 <table>
   <tr>